Personnel security screening overview

 The CSO or ACSO must complete these preliminary verifications, or validate that someone in the organization has verified this information as part of the hiring process.

 There is no requirement yet for CSOs or ACSOs to request specific documentary evidence for the purpose of verifying an employee’s education credentials/professional qualifications and employment history, however, further guidance is being developed and will be forthcoming.

 The standard on security screening requires that applicants provide specific types of documentary evidence of identity and that greater scrutiny is given to the evidence of identity.
 The purpose is to provide greater assurance that an individual is who they claim to be.

 All CSOs or ACSOs must verify an employee’s identity as part of the background check process or validate that someone in the organization has verified the employee’s identity during the hiring process.

-Visit the About identity verification requirements page for more information, including the process to verify an employee’s identity, the list of all accepted foundational and supporting evidence of identity, and guidance on how to handle special circumstances.
+Visit about identity verification requirements for more information, including the process to verify an employee’s identity, the list of all accepted foundational and supporting evidence of identity, and guidance on how to handle special circumstances.

-Visit the Appointing a company security officer page for more information on how to obtain a personnel security screening for a CSO and ACSO.
+Visit appointing a company security officer for more information on how to obtain a personnel security screening for a CSO and ACSO.

 - Date modified: